lake-wg/edhoc/draft-ietf-lake-edhoc.md

 # Key Derivation {#key-der}

+## Keys for EDHOC Message Processing

-EDHOC uses Extract-and-Expand {{RFC5869}} with the EDHOC hash algorithm in the selected cipher suite to derive keys used in EDHOC and in the application.
-This section defines Extract, Expand, and other key derivation functions based on these.
+EDHOC uses Extract-and-Expand {{RFC5869}} with the EDHOC hash algorithm in the selected cipher suite to derive keys used in message processing.
+This section defines Extract ({{extract}}) and Expand ({{expand}}), and how to use them to derive PRK_out ({{prkout}}) which is the shared secret key resulting from a successful EDHOC exchange.

 Extract is used to derive fixed-length uniformly pseudorandom keys (PRK) from ECDH shared secrets.
 Expand is used to define EDHOC-KDF for generating MACs and for deriving output keying material (OKM) from PRKs.
-EDHOC-KDF, in turn, is used to define EDHOC-KeyUpdate and EDHOC-Exporter.

- In EDHOC a specific message is protected with a certain pseudorandom key, but how the key is derived depends on the method as detailed below.
+ In EDHOC a specific message is protected with a certain pseudorandom key, but how the key is derived depends on the method as detailed in {{asym}}.

 <!-- A diagram of the EDHOC key schedule can be found in Figure 2 of {{Vucinic22}}.
 TBD: Rewrite the diagram -->

-## Extract {#extract}
+### Extract {#extract}

 The pseudorandom keys (PRKs) used for EDHOC message processing are derived using Extract: